 The main commercial mineralisation is represented by gold bearing quartz veins and veinlet-disseminated zones.
 There were more than 35 veins identified at the deposit, and there is very little knowledge about many of them.
 As a result of exploration activities balance reserves were identified on 8 veins.

 The mine operates all year round.
 Power is supplied using 110 kW HV line, which was put into service in 2014.

-Ore is mined in underground areas of Osinovaya and Barguzinskaya-1 veins using scraper equipment and underground motor transport.
+Ore is mined in underground areas of Osinovaya, Shamanskiye, Barguzinskaya-1 and Barguzinskaya-2 veins using scraper equipment and underground motor transport.
 Ore is hauled to the processing plant by heavy vehicles-dumpers.

-Mined ore is processed at the processing plant built in 1997.
-Due to the fact that ore is of a well-processed type, a process flow diagram involves only gravity recovery followed by cyanidation of middlings; total gold recovery amounts to 95 %.
+Mined ore is processed at the plant which was built in 1997 and underwent technical upgrade in 2016-17.
+A process flow diagram involves gravity recovery followed by cyanidation of middlings and gravity tailings; total gold recovery amounts to 95 %.
 Also, as of 2009, gravity tailings, being ore derivative product of past years, go through a secondary enrichment.
-After the processing plant was reconstructed in 2016-17, its total capacity amounted to 150,000 tpa and gold production to 1100-1200 kg per annum.
+After the processing plant was reconstructed in 2016-17, its total capacity amounted to 300,000 tpa and gold production to 1300-1400 kg per annum.

 In the near future, it is planned to build heap leaching facility to be able to process concurrently mined low-grade ore as well as ore which is localized in quartz metasomatites zones.